-The ancient and sacred Bhimashankar Temple dedicated to Lord Shiva is located among the lush green forests of the Bhimashankar reserve near Pune in Maharashtra.
+The Bhimashankar Temple dedicated to Lord Shiva is One of the twelve Jyotirlingas of Lord Shiva.
+It is in the Bhimashankar reserve near Pune in Maharashtra.
 The Temple is also the source of river Bhima.
-The Bhimashankar Temple is considered to be one of the twelve Jyotirlingas of Lord Shiva in Hindu mythology.
+A holy dip in the river is believed to relieve ones of their sins.

 The Bhimashankar Temple complex is small but the simple structure with numerous sculptures depicting Gods and Goddesses impart a calm and soothing feeling to the pilgrims.
 The architecture of the Temple follows the Nagara style and the Hemadpanthi style of construction.
 The Temple consists of Garbhagriha, Sabhamandap, and the Kurmamandap.